dcnieho/GlassesViewer/README.md

 is not all that compatible with different matlab versions.
 Pull requests welcomed!
 Some used functionality was only introduced with R2015b (JSON decoder), so the code in this repository is not expected to run on versions of matlab older than that.
-Note that on smaller screens, the layout may not be optimal.
+Note that the layout may not be optimal on smaller screens.
 If GUI elements overlap, consider using a larger screen.

 NB: GlassesViewer is not able to provide fluent video playback due to performance issues with MATLAB figure windows.
 For instance, I get a few frames a second on my 4K display.
 We however do not see GlassesViewer as primarily a replay tool (the free Tobii Glasses Controller software serves this purpose well), but as a more advanced tool where all signals can be scrutinized together with the current view of the scene and eye cameras.
 Choppy playback is not an indication of user or software error--everything is working as expected.